Plants as sound absorbers – Natural soundproofing for better acoustics

 Plants create a more pleasant and harmonious atmosphere.

-By combining plants with other acoustic solutions, you can create an optimal sound environment without compromising design.
+By combining plants with other acoustic solutions, you can create an optimal sound environment without compromising on design.

 Plants as sound absorbers